 - Imprint: ELSEVIER

 How does one review The Bible?
-The editors, R.W.
-Cahn and P. Haasen, have succeeded in producing the Physical Metallurgy equivalent.
-This is the third revision of the famous work and it represents a major extension to the previous edition with at least 50% more material crammed into two very substantial volumes.
-It is really impossible to do justice to the many fine contributions that are collected together here... .
-This work must surely have wide appeal.
-No serious academic or research worker in fields connected with physical metallurgy should be without these volumes....
+Editors R.W.
+Cahn and P. Haasen have succeeded in producing the Physical Metallurgy equivalent.
+This is the third revision of the famous work, and it represents a major extension to the previous edition with at least 50% more material packed into three very substantial volumes....